-The Government restrictions that were implemented in March/April, and that are still in place necessitated the ongoing requirement to modify the staff hours and review opening times.
+The Government imposed restrictions during the year required modifying the staff hours and reviewing opening times.
 These measures were put in place to protect the Staff and Customers whilst minimising the impact on the Business.
-All the staff are to be commended for there dedication and commitment to our customers and the Business.
+All the staff are to be commended for their dedication and commitment to our customers and the Business, constantly updating procedures as and when Government regulations change.

-The ATM at Seville was closed in December and the ATM at Wandin relocated into the new Branch location.
 Nationally the use of ATM's continues to diminish, and the impact of the COVID-19 restriction has also made an impact on our revenue.

-As a Director our duties are a central part of corporate law and corporate governance.
-Under the Corporations Act 2001 and under general law the fiduciary the statutory duties of a Director are to act in good faith and in the interest of the company and act within due diligence.
+As a director our duties are a central part of corporate law and corporate governance.
+Under the Corporations Act 2001 and under general law the fiduciary the statutory duties of a director are to act in good faith and in the interest of the company and act within due diligence.

-We continue to have an ongoing relationship with our partner Bendigo and Adelaide Bank Limited (BEN) and work closely with them to help grow the business, with the main focus being with the Branch.
-BEN continues to review their operation to minimise the impact of COVID-19 on the staff, customers, and profitability.
+As a Franchisee we have an ongoing relationship with our Franchisor, Bendigo and Adelaide Bank Limited (BEN) and work closely with them to help grow the business, with the primary focus being with the Branch staff.
+As with all organisations, BEN continues to review their operation to minimise the impact of COVID-19 on the staff, customers, and profitability.

-Initiatives undertaken by our Board of Directors and the results delivered by the Branch have provided an after, the provision for income tax, a profit of \$307,916, a modest increase on the 2019 profit of \$265,384.
-However, the profit is inflated by a delay in payment for the new Branch fit out and a decline in Community contributions resulting from Government restrictions due to the impact of the COVID-19 pandemic.
+Initiatives undertaken by our Board of Directors and the total commitment of the staff have provided an after, the provision for income tax, a profit of \$229,026, a decrease on the 2020 profit of \$307,917.
+The profit continues to be challenged by the Reserve Bank of Australia interest rates and Government restrictions due to the impact of the COVID-19 pandemic.